Thousands Defy Protest Ban In Paris, Police Use Teargas To Disperse The Crowds

 Authorities passed the ban on the Champs Elysées, hoping to contain what was supposed to be a peaceful march to the Champs de Mars park near the Eiffel Tower.

 “Thanks to police for their courage and professionalism.
 Shame on those who attacked them.
 Shame on those who assaulted other citizens and journalists.
 Shame on those who tried to intimidate elected representatives.
-There’s no room for violence in our republic,” Mr. Macron tweeted on Saturday following the demonstrations.
+There’s no room for violence in our republic,” President Macron tweeted on Saturday following the demonstrations.